studentinsights/studentinsights/privacy.md

 ### What student data is stored, and why?
-Student Insights only collects and stores student personal data for the purposes of providing the services that districts have asked us to provided, in accordance to theri instructions and the terms of the contract.
+Student Insights only collects and stores student personal data for the purposes of providing the services that districts have asked us to provide, in accordance to their instructions and the terms of the contract.
 Student data can be revised or destroyed upon request.

 We will not retain student personal information for any longer than is necessary for educational purposes and legal obligations, or to provide the service for which we receive or collect student personal information.